beneopp/pyPPI/README.md

-This is collection of python scripts for calculating structural properties/features of protein complexes.
+This code contains a collection of python scripts for calculating structural properties/features of protein complexes.

 # Install
 Download the code and run